Decoding species coexistence: A reinforcement learning perspective: model

 We start with the standard cyclic competition structure among three species, denoted as A, B, and C, which are governed by the rock-paper-scissors (RPS) game, shown in Fig.~\ref{fig:RPS}.
 Specifically, we consider a spatial version of RPS dynamics~\cite{2007Mobility}, where the individuals of the three species occupy the intersection points of a square lattice of size $N=L\times L$ with periodic boundary conditions.
 There, the spatial evolution contains interspecific competition, reproduction, and migration, which can be summarized by the following reactions:

 Here $\varnothing$ denotes an empty site and $\Box$ represents any species or an empty site.
-Reaction~\ref{eq:1} describes cyclic predation processes between different species, as shown in Fig.~\ref{fig:RPS}, which occur at a rate $\sigma$.
-Reaction~\ref{eq:2} shows the reproduction process with a rate $\mu$, which can only take place when an adjacent site is empty.
-Reaction~\ref{eq:3} represents the migration process with an exchange rate $\varepsilon _{0}$.
+Reactions~(\ref{eq:1}) describe cyclic predation processes between different species, as shown in Fig.~\ref{fig:RPS}, which occur at a rate $\sigma$.
+Reactions~(\ref{eq:2}) show the reproduction process with a rate $\mu$, which can only take place when an adjacent site is empty.
+Reactions~(\ref{eq:3}) represent the migration process with an exchange rate $\varepsilon _{0}$.
 Following these reactions, one can monitor the density evolution of the three species and study the impact of these parameters, e.g., with the Gillespie algorithm~\cite{2007Mobility}.
 Typically, the predation and reproduction rates (i.e., $\sigma$ and $\mu$) are assumed to be fixed, and previous works have extensively studied the impact of migration~\cite{2007Mobility,Reichenbach2008self}.

-Here, we instead resort to Q-learning~\cite{Q-learning1,Q-learning2}, a classic reinforcement learning algorithm, where each species has a Q-table to guide the individual's migration.
-The Q-table can be interpreted as the collective wisdom for a given species that guides its members' decision-making.
-The Q-table is a two-dimensional table expanded by the state set $\mathcal{S}$ and the action set $\mathcal{A}$, shown in Table~\ref{table:1}.
+Here, we instead resort to Q-learning~\cite{Q-learning1,Q-learning2}, a classic reinforcement learning algorithm.
+Unlike most previous practices, where each individual is associated with a Q-table, in our study, individuals belonging to a species share a common Q-table that guides their migration.
+The Q-table can be interpreted as the collective wisdom for a given species that jointly emerges and guides its members' decision-making. {The Q-table is a two-dimensional table expanded by the state set $\mathcal{S}$ and the action set $\mathcal{A}\!=\!\{-3,-2,-1,0,1,2,3\}$, shown in Table~\ref{table:1}, where the discrete migration willingness is introduced to adjust the migation rate}.
 The state serves to depict the local environment, defined by the number of prey and predators in the four neighbors around the focal individual; i.e., $s=(n_\text{prey},n_\text{predator})$, so the state set $\mathcal{S}=\{ s_{1}=(0,0), s_{2}=(0,1),\dots,s_{15}=(4,0)\}$ captures all possible neighborhood regarding predation.
-The actions of the individual are comprised of a series of migration willingness $\lambda$, with the migration rate defined as
+The actions of the individual are comprised of a series of migration willingness $\lambda$, {and the migration rate is accordingly defined as}